 - Titanium dioxide

-* Encapsulated octinoxate can also be included here because it sits on top of the skin and acts like a mineral sunscreen.
+(Note: Encapsulated octinoxate is included here because it sits on top of the skin and acts like a mineral sunscreen.)

 Step 2: Does It Contain Zinc Oxide?